Robot and Human Hand Touching

 1. Buy shares directly (from shareholders)

-There are two unique listings of Figure AI stock available on Hiive right now.
+There are currently 6 unique listings for Figure AI stock on Hiive.

 Each individual listing is created by a different seller who sets their own asking price and quantity of shares.
 Buyers can either accept the asking prices as listed or place bids and negotiate directly with the sellers.